Parbelaez/api_positive_pp5/README.md

 python3 manage.py migrate
 ```

+We will get back to this later.
+I just did it now, so I can have all the authentication setup before I start creating the apps.

+### Setting up the media files

+Some of the apps will use images and heroku does not allow image storage.
+Also, storing them in a DB is not a good idea (structure -we are using a relational DB-, resources, etc.).
+Therefore, the best option is to store the images in a cloud service provider, in this case Cloudinary

-We are going to use CLOUDINARY to store the images of the users.
-So, we need to install the cloudinary package
+We need then to install the cloudinary package

 ```bash
 pip install django-cloudinary-storage